shonicth/FFXIV-PopTracker/README.md

 Current Status(3/27/2026):

--ARR and HW are basically 100%(I need to finalize a few things with regards to Dravanians and Churning Mist but they will be done by End of Day).
+-ARR and HW should be 100% ready, though I imagine there will be things that need to be fixed while testing.

 -Currently fish will only show if they are in logic.
 I plan to eventually add all the baits to every fish as a yellow out of logic check, but this will be probably a few months from now.